slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 -  Make the Dashboard the landing page for users
 -  Provide a streamlined Exoscale connector
 -  Provide an alpha Microsoft Azure connector
--  Expand metrics to include root disk volumes
+-  Include root disk volumes for StratusLab clouds
 -  Improve units for displaying cloud resource usage
 -  Consolidated monthly usage available through API
 -  Improve EC2 connector to catch errors related to VPC change and to